 - All comments must come from a real person.
 Postings from fake profiles will be deleted.

 - No promotion or sale of test prep materials.
-Promotional postings of third-party test prep provider materials or services or attempting to sell test prep materials is not allowed and will be removed.
+Promotional postings of test prep provider materials or services or attempting to sell test prep materials is not allowed and will be removed.

 Moderator Response Times

 Our moderators will engage with the community throughout the business week, Monday through Friday.
 We will try to respond to questions within 48 hours.

 All NCARB exam content is held in strict security and confidence and are protected by U.S. copyright laws.
 Per the ARE Candidate Agreement, ARE candidates are personally responsible for maintaining the confidentiality of all information relating to the exam.

 What does this mean for you?

 - Community users can ask questions about general exam content and policies.
 Think of the ARE Community as a virtual outreach event.

 - We encourage you to link to your favorite blogs or articles, with the understanding that NCARB does not endorse third-party study materials.